Sodaplayer/TheLUG/constitution.md

 + Elections will be held once every other semester.
 + There will be no nominations.
 Any full member can run for a position.
 + The full membership will vote on the positions and who ever obtains the most votes will win.
-+ In the case of the Tie the two members will have 1 week to sway the votes and another vote will take place.
++ In the case of a tie the two members will have 1 week to sway the votes and another vote will take place.
 + There will be no term limits on any position.

 ##Article VII – Funds